ppatierno/devday-mqtt-on-the-road/README.md

 Finally the Java source folder contains an example of MQTT request/reply with `MqttRequester` and `MqttResponder` applications.
 It shows how request/reply is not supported by MQTT natively so without any correlation between request and response.
 It means that it needs a layer on top of the topic infrastructure and carrying correlation information in the message payload.

+> All the above examples use MQTT 3.1 version as default (it's the default for `mosquitto_sub` and `mosquitto_pub`).
+In order to swap to the MQTT 3.1.1 version, the option `-V mqttv311` is needed